laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-a-ping-v2.md

             <img src="/assets/images/what-is-a-ping-journal-square.jpg">

           </figure>
-          <p>If you record Pings with pen & paper, you may only have time to jot down the date.
-This can still be useful, so use whatever medium(s) best suit you.</p>
+          <p>If you record Ping with pen & paper, there may only be time to jot down the date.
+Choosing to record a Ping – be it with your hands or thumbs – helps build your awareness, so use whatever medium(s) best suit you.</p>
           <figure class="photo">
             <img src="/assets/images/what-is-a-ping-notes-app.png">

           </figure>
           <p>
-              Relatedly, you can use existing notes apps for Pings, simply by using the word “Ping.”
-Later on, after multiple Pings have accumulated, searching for the word “Ping” allows you to look through past Pings.
+              You can also use existing notes apps to record Pings, simply by including the word “Ping.”
+Later on, after you have recorded multiple Pings, searching for the word “Ping” will reveal the set of energetic messages you have captured over time.
             </p>
      <p>
 Regardless of where you record Pings, "hearing" them depends on an open posture and a willingness to try on the idea that sensing and making sense can happen in different moments.